 Pulling Maneuver (Positions One and Seven)

 Using a pulling maneuver you can potentially buy an additional turn of their general being engaged with yours, or pressure them into leaving a vulnerable minion behind.
-Positions one and seven enable the pulling maneuver (again assuming the opposing general is at position six).
-But I know a clever students is thinking “what about position four?”
-Position Four is absolutely a pulling maneuver because it does attempt to draw in the opposing general or force them to leave the minion alone.
+Positions one and seven enable the pulling maneuver (assuming the opposing general is at position six).
+But I know a clever student is thinking “what about position four?”
+Position four is absolutely a pulling maneuver because it does attempt to draw in the opposing general or force them to leave the minion alone.
 However unlike positions one and seven position four allows the opposing general to move in whatever direction they would like to approach the minion.
 While in our example we are in the middle of the board this is not always the case, and dictating to your opposition which direction they need to maneuver could potentially be important.
 Because it may matter in other circumstances it is the best practice to position in such a way that limits your opponents options as much as possible.
-This will have the later effect of when you are in a situation where it does matter the positioning is automatic and does not consume as much time.
+This will take effect later when you are in a situation where it does matter the positioning process becomes automatic and does not consume as much time.

 Today we’ve covered a lot of ground before you take off for the day please try and practice the same thing I recommended yesterday, go out and play Duelyst!
 Keep in mind what we discussed today and take mental notes of how your different positioning decisions impact what your opponent does on the following turn.
 Positioning is all about influencing your opponent’s decisions so if you are not paying attention to that what they do you will not reap the rewards of improving your positioning.
 So take a deep breath, try to internalize what you read today, and then get out there and practice.